-During 2005-2007 The IRMM accelerator infrastructure has been opened for external users within the framework of the Euratom Transnational Access programme (the NUDAME project, see http://www.irmm.jrc.be/html/nudame/).
+During 2005-2008 the IRMM accelerator infrastructure has been opened for external users within the framework of the Euratom Transnational Access programme.
 Neutron measurement projects in the areas of radioactive waste management, radiation protection and other activities in the field of nuclear technologies and safety, was accepted provided the IRMM experimental infrastructure offered a significant added value to the project.
 The support included, in addition to the access to the facilities, also financial and scientific support.
-A total of 18 projects from laboratories in 8 European countries were accepted.
+A total of 18 experiments from laboratories in 8 European countries were accepted.